caudaz/carnd1-proj1/README.md

 DESCRIBE YOUR PIPELINE.
 AS PART OF THE DESCRIPTION, EXPLAIN HOW YOU MODIFIED THE DRAW_LINES() FUNCTION.

+The pipeline function will transform the video below:

 ![Alt text](solidYellowLeft_INPUTVIDEO.jpg?raw=true "Input Video")

+Into a video that highlights the left/right guidelines using 8 steps:

 ![Alt text](solidYellowLeft_OUTPUTVIDEO.jpg?raw=true "Output Video - With Lines Added Using Pipeline")